nuxion/labmachine/docs/quickstart.md

 pip install labmachine[gcs]
 ```

+## Init project

-After that a project should be initilized (similar to git)
+After library installation a project should be initilized (similar to git)
 Go to the root of your project and run:

-## Init project

 ```
 jupctl init -d <DNS_ZONE_ID> -l <LOCATION> -s <FILEPATH_TO_STORE_STATE>
 ```

-What is happening here?
+**What is happening here?**

 1. `DNS_ZONE_ID`: is the zone id of your dns provider
-2. `LOCATION`: related to your cloud provider, si the zone and region where jupyter will run.
+2. `LOCATION`: related to your cloud provider, this is the zone and region where jupyter will run.
 3. `FILEPATH_TO_STORE_STATE`: Is the final path where the state of jupyter lab will be tracked.
 According to the path, it will identify if is a local path, a google storage path or other one.
 For instance:

 ```